Enneagram Coaching Programs | The Enneagram in Business

 Emotional literacy coaching

-“Advanced Coaching with the Enneagram” is an intensive, 4-day residential program that meets from 9AM to 10PM each day (except for the last day, which ends at 6PM) and is open only to participants who have completed Ginger’s first program, “Coaching with the Enneagram,” or who have a strong Enneagram knowledge and are not new to the coaching profession.
+“Advanced Coaching with the Enneagram” is an intensive, 5-day virtual program that meets from 9AM to 1PM each day (except for the last session, which ends at 2PM) and is open only to participants who have completed Ginger’s first program, “Coaching with the Enneagram,” or who have a strong Enneagram knowledge and are not new to the coaching profession.
 It is also expected that participants already use the Enneagram in their coaching practice.

 Although the basics of coaching are reviewed in this program – for example, what is coaching, coaching ethics, and the core skills of listening, questioning, feedback, and challenging clients through direct communication, the program goes deeply and broadly into sophisticated coaching knowledge of their client’s patterns of thinking, feeling and behaving, and nuanced skills in client-coach interactions, all using the Enneagram.